raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_4.md

 ![Example refinement of the key tasks for a Mission Space Lab experiment, showing how the ke tasks that involve writing data to a file can be combined together](images/Astro_Pi_Educator_Focus_Graphics_V6b.png)

 --- task ---
-Try to put everything into a logical order, using lines to connect the various tasks.
-It will start to get messy, but you will probably discover that there are some obvious repeated tasks - these tasks are probably going to be written as functions that you will reuse.
+Try to put everything in a logical order, using lines to connect the various tasks.
+It will start to get messy, but you will probably discover that there are some obvious repeated tasks — these tasks are probably going to be written as functions that you will reuse.
 --- /task ---

 ![Arrange the key tasks into a logical order](images/Astro_Pi_Educator_Focus_Graphics_V6c.png)